Custom Error and Maintenance Pages

 Our routers may return an error page when an application is unreachable.
 By default, the error page looks like the following:

 You can customize these pages by providing Scalingo with a custom error page URL.
 Four different error pages can be customized.
 You need to set one of these environment variables depending on which error page you want to customize:

 SCALINGO_NO_FRONT_ERROR_URL: if the application has no web container running but other types of containers are.

 SCALINGO_STOPPED_PAGE_URL: if the application has no running container.

-SCALINGO_APP_ERROR_URL: if the application crashed or cut the connection unexpectedly.
+SCALINGO_APP_ERROR_URL: if the application returns a 502 HTTP response, crashed or cut the connection unexpectedly.